Ampit/constant/README.md

 ## Features(Pending)

-1. Add daily recurring tasks
+1. Add daily recurring tasks or one time tasks
 2. Set a task as complete or still pending
 3. Get Reminders/notifications of remaining tasks for the day
 4. Profiles Page